SAP/macOS-icon-generator/README.md

 # Demo

-⚡️Have a look at how quick and easy an icon set can be created by drag and drop:
+Have a look at how quick and easy an icon set can be created by drag and drop:

 ![IconsDragAndDrop](readme_images/DemoIcons.gif)